How to Hand-Wash Clothes

 Your washing machine excels when it comes to “everyday” cleaning, but most people have items in their wardrobe that are best washed on a gentle cycle.
 Hand-washing is the most gentle of all the settings.

-You may want to go the hand-washing route if you need to:
+You may want to go the hand-washing route if:

-- Preserve elastics, such as in bras, undergarments and bathing suits.
+- You want to preserve elastics such as in bras and bathing suits.

-Take control of how your garments are cared for and handled and follow these steps to learn how to better manage your laundry:
+Many baby clothes also should be hand-washed.
+Take control of how your garments are cared for and handled and follow the following steps to learn how to better manage your laundry.